Pippa Bennett-Warner

 Philippa Elaine Fanti Bennett-Warner (born 23 July 1988) is a British actress.
 She began her career as a child actress, playing young Nala in the original West End production of The Lion King (1999).
 She went on to earn WhatsOnStage and Ian Charleson Award nominations for her roles in the musical Caroline, or Change (2006) and Michael Grandage's King Lear (2010) respectively.

 On television, Bennett-Warner starred in the Sky Atlantic crime drama Gangs of London (2020–present) and the BBC thrillers Roadkill (2020) and Chloe (2022).

+In video games, Bennett-Warner is best known for providing the voice for the character Malenia in the FromSoftware game Elden Ring (2022).

 Early life

 Bennett-Warner was brought up in Buckinghamshire, and was educated at St Edward's School in Oxford, and Lucie Clayton Charm Academy.
 She is of Jamaican and Kittitian descent, and has a sister, Georgina, who is three years older.

 Career

 Early work (1999–2009)

 She started her acting career in Julie Taymor's 1999 London production of The Lion King, as one of the original young Nalas.

 In 2006, she got a place at Royal Academy of Dramatic Art and the role of Emmie Thibodeaux in the musical Caroline, or Change, for which she was nominated for the Whatsonstage.com Stuart Phillips London Newcomer of the Year award 2007, alongside Andrew Garfield.
 She went on to star in the lead role in Athol Fugard's UK premiere of Victory for the Peter Hall Company and then went to RADA in September 2007.

 Bennett-Warner graduated from RADA in 2010, but left early to take on the role of Sophie in Lynn Nottage's Ruined at the Almeida Theatre.
 Before completing the course she was awarded the prestigious Carleton Hobbs Radio Award.
 However, due to another job commitment she was unable to join the radio rep.

 After finishing Ruined, a two-hander (Crocodile, written by Frank McGuinness) with Sinéad Cusack for Sky Arts followed.
 During this time Bennett-Warner was cast in Michael Grandage's award-winning King Lear as Cordelia, with Derek Jacobi in the title role.
 Before rehearsals started for King Lear in October, she filmed small parts in Come Fly With Me with David Walliams and Ashley Lucas and also in Case Histories alongside Jason Isaacs.